-Romania: Reabold Resources delays testing of well at Parta license due to coronavirus pandemic21.
-April 2020. / SEE Energy News
+Romania: Reabold Resources delays testing of well at Parta license due to coronavirus pandemic, SEE Energy News

 The statement from the UK-based Reabold Resources company said that the testing of IMIC-1 well was delayed given that since late March, Romania has closed its borders restricting access to essential personnel and imported goods, and some of the required services needed to be imported from Hungary.
 At this stage, the company expects that Romanian borders will remain closed until mid-May and currently anticipates the testing program to take place in June 2020.
 The 3D seismic studies acquisition is also expected to commence in July 2020, subject to COVID-19 border closures being lifted.